Prof. Dr. Michael Gielnik

 Journal contributions

-1. A dynamic account of self-efficacy in entrepreneurship
+1. Stability matters: A dynamic process view on self-efficacy in training transfer.

 Research output: Journal contributionsJournal articlesResearchpeer-review